openenclave/openenclave/docs/GettingStartedDocs/Debugging.md

 Once GDB is started, you can use standard GDB commands to debug through the enclave, include setting breakpoints, dumping memory addresses and back tracing the execution stack.

-## Known issues:

-- The debugger will inevitably catch a SIGILL (Illegal instruction) signal during enclave initialization in the mbedtls_aesni_has_support method.
-This signal can be continued without issue as it is handled by Open Enclave as part of the CPUID emulation it provides to mbedtls.